 At the Polesworth School we believe that a well structured and carefully planned, sequenced curriculum alongside high quality teaching is the foundation upon which our student’s achievement is built.
 Heads of Department and Subject Leaders, who are experts in their subjects, carefully construct a curriculum that promotes a deep understanding of a wide range of topics which are clearly built upon prior learning within our school and the Key Stage 2 curriculum.
 Teachers plan learning that allows pupils to embed and recall knowledge through techniques such as interleaving of topics and spaced retrieval practice.
 This builds firm foundations for progression and achievement.

 Options are structured along pathways (T,P and S).
 The pathways are tailored to the needs of the students on them including through the curriculum time allocated to core subjects.
 In addition to this, students are able to personalise their curriculum within the pathway through the choice of subjects; and the balance between academic GCSE courses, GCSE courses with practical elements and a range of vocational courses.
 Each student is allocated to a recommended pathway which we believe will maximise their achievement and help them to reach their absolute potential.
-The recommended pathway is reviewed on an individual basis taking into account feedback from each student’s Head of House and our English, Maths, Science and Languages departments, as well as a student’s prior attainment at the End of Key Stage 2 and progress within our school.
+The recommended pathway is reviewed on an individual basis taking into account feedback from each student’s Tutor as well as the Head of Year and our English, Maths, Science and Languages departments, as well as a student’s prior attainment at the End of Key Stage 2 and progress within our school.
 Students and parents are invited to contribute to the decision of the recommended pathways.

 The range of subjects and types of courses on offer is designed to give as wide a range of opportunities as possible and equality of access to each subject area.
 The pathways are designed so that they will allow a student to maximise their achievement and so give them the opportunity to progress onto any further study from any pathway.